 (c) When using the procurement process described in subdivision 1, paragraph (a), clause (2), the solicitation document must state the relative weight of price and other selection criteria.
 The award must be made to the vendor or contractor offering the best value applying the weighted selection criteria.
 If an interview of the vendor's or contractor's personnel is one of the selection criteria, the relative weight of the interview shall be stated in the solicitation document and applied accordingly.

 (a) The state recognizes the importance of the inclusion of a best value contracting system for construction as an alternative to the current low-bid system of procurement.
-In order to accomplish that goal, state and local governmental entities shall be able to choose the best value system in different phases.
+In order to accomplish that goal, state and local governmental entities shall be able to use best value.

-(b) "Best value" means the procurement method defined in section 16C.02, subdivision 4a.
+(b) "Best value" means the procurement method defined in subdivision 1b.

-(f) The commissioner or any agency for which competitive bids or proposals are required may not use best value contracting as defined in section 16C.02, subdivision 4a, for more than one project annually, or 20 percent of its projects, whichever is greater, in each of the first three fiscal years in which best value construction contracting is used.
+(c) The commissioner or any agency for which competitive bids or proposals are required may not use best value contracting for more than one project annually, or 20 percent of its projects, whichever is greater, in each of the first three fiscal years in which best value construction contracting is used.

 A bid containing an alteration or erasure of any price contained in the bid which is used in determining the lowest responsible bid must be rejected unless the alteration or erasure is corrected in a manner that is clear and authenticated by an authorized representative of the responder.
 An alteration or erasure may be crossed out and the correction printed in ink or typewritten adjacent to it and initialed by an authorized representative of the responder.